strongdm/log-export-container/docs/CONFIGURE_LOG_EXPORT_CONTAINER.md

 ## The container

+The container can be configured to forward syslog messages to a several number of destinations, even at the same time.
+For that, you need to provide some commonly required environment variables and some optionals depending on the targets.

 ### Required configuration

+These are the commonly required variables:

 - **LOG_EXPORT_CONTAINER_INPUT**.
 Container input format (`syslog-json`, `syslog-csv`, `tcp-json`, `tcp-csv`, `file-json` or `file-csv`).
 Default: `syslog-json`
 - **LOG_EXPORT_CONTAINER_OUTPUT**.
 Container output storage (`stdout`, `remote-syslog`, `s3`, `cloudwatch`, `splunk-hec`, `datadog`, `azure-loganalytics`, `sumologic`, `kafka`, `mongo`, `logz`, `loki`, `elasticsearch` and/or `bigquery`).
 Default: `stdout`.
 You could configure multiple storages, for example: `stdout s3 datadog`.